ronaldkwan93/Cafe_on_click/README.md

-# Welcome to Click on Cafe!
+# Welcome to Café on Click!

 E-commerce website using React.js, SASS for the frontend & using Firestore for the backend.